cphurley82/toyssd/README.md

 ## Quick Start (Docker)

-The repo ships with a minimal Ubuntu 24.04 container that provides the build environment (compilers, cmake, fio, tools).
-You mount your repo root into it at `/src` and build inside the container.
+This project uses a single-stage Ubuntu 24.04 image for local dev and CI.
+The image only sets up tools (compilers, cmake, fio, analyzers).
+Mount your repo at `/src` and run builds/tests inside the container.
+To avoid root-owned files on your host, run the container as your host user.

 Build the image: